 Approximate Research Costs

-- $75, one hour of statistical analysis of research data OR one hour of specialized technology support to development and maintain the SCAD database
+- $100, one hour of statistical analysis of research data OR one hour of specialized technology support to development and maintain the SCAD database

 - $250, cost for each detailed analysis of SCAD coronary angiogram by an intervention cardiologist (most participants have several)

 - $800, average cost for the staff time for a detailed review and data abstraction of one SCAD patient's medical records

 - $2,500, cost for replication genome wide association study of 100 SCAD patients

 - $3,500, cost for one specialized research echocardiogram performed to assess blood flow and heart function after SCAD